yahoo/SparkADMM/README.md

 where `Z` in R^d, `F` is a convex function in `Z`, `d_i` are data points read from a file, `lam` is a regularization parameter, and `||.||_1` is the usual l1 norm.

-The framework is built over Spark, which presently is available on AxoniteRed, but can also be manually installed on any grid machine using yinst.
-The framework is generic; to apply it to an arbitrary separable convex problem, a developer needs to implement only three functions (one that reads data from a file, one that evaluates the objective function, and one that solves a local optimization problem with an additional proximal penalty term).
+The framework is built over Spark and is generic: to apply it to an arbitrary separable convex problem, a developer needs to implement only three functions (one that reads data from a file, one that evaluates the objective function, and one that solves a local optimization problem with an additional proximal penalty term).
 An example implementation of logistic regression is included in the code.

 ## Installation Instructions ##